oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 * If you want to specify the different password for all the accounts, create 3 different files and encrypt them under /opt/.secrets and pass the file name to the container using the env variable.
 Env variables can be ORACLE_PWD_FILE for oracle user, GRID_PWD_FILE for grid user and DB_PWD_FILE for the database password.
 * if you want a common password oracle, grid, and db user, you can assign a password file name to COMMON_OS_PWD_FILE env variable.

-Reset the password on the existing RAC node for SSH setup between an existing node in the cluster and the new node.
+Reset the password on the existing Oracle RAC node for SSH setup between an existing node in the cluster and the new node.
 Password must be the same on all the nodes for grid and oracle users.
 Execute the following command on an existing node of the cluster.

 ```
 docker exec -i -t -u root racnode1 /bin/bash
 sh  /opt/scripts/startup/resetOSPassword.sh --help
 sh /opt/scripts/startup/resetOSPassword.sh --op_type reset_grid_oracle --pwd_file common_os_pwdfile.enc --secret_volume /run/secrets --pwd_key_file pwd.key
 ```
-**Note:** If you do not have a common secret volume among RAC containers, populate the password file with the same password that you have used on the new node, encrypt the file, and execute resetOSPassword.sh on the exiting node of the cluster.
+**Note:** If you do not have a common secret volume among Oracle RAC containers, populate the password file with the same password that you have used on the new node, encrypt the file, and execute resetOSPassword.sh on the exiting node of the cluster.

 ### Deploying with Block Devices:

-If you are using an NFS volume, skip to the section below "Deploying with the RAC Storage Container".
+If you are using an NFS volume, skip to the section below "Deploying with the Oracle RAC Storage Container".

 To create additional nodes, use the following command: